General advice and support

 Open access area

-Access to practical support including a washing machine/dryer, shower, personal hygiene items, telephone for health-related calls, mail service and food.
+Access to practical support including a washing machine/dryer, shower, personal hygiene items, telephone for health-related calls, and food.
 Other services include;

 - Phone charge bar, wifi, and internet kiosk